 Grape tomatoes are delicious bite sized tomatoes with thick skins, that are perfect for blistering.
 You can sub cherry tomatoes in this recipe, but they are more watery and have a thinner skin.

-Blistering them brings out SO much flavor and are the perfect compliment to any dish.
-Using a cast iron all I did was add a little olive oil, salt, and black pepper.
+Blistering tomatoes brings out SO much flavor and they compliment so many dishes.
+Using a cast iron olive oil, salt, and black pepper.
 I allowed them to sit without touching for 2-3 minutes to get that initial char.
 After that I tossed them around for another 5 minutes until they were charred all over.

 Blistered Tomato Pasta

 - In a pasta pot, follow package instructions and cook pasta al dente.
 Reserve 2 tbsp of pasta water before draining.
 Set aside.